The Central Radio Association , from the Rockies to the Ohio (top file)

 email jcwilson((at))ida.net KØIP

 Thanks to input from many other hams, I have a little information about an organization ..
-The Central Radio Association, which unlike the ARRL located back east were the population was concentrated, the Central Radio Association was out in the "Wild West" well OK maybe it wasn't totally wild in the early 1900's it was far less populated ....
-It was a active organization of experimenters interested in the NEW invention, RADIO Fact: in July 1915 the ARRL the first QST was 7 months away.
-From info in the ARRL book 200 meters and down, it's apparent the Central Radio Ass'n was formed in 1911, Three years before the ARRL.
+The Central Radio Association, which unlike the ARRL located back east were the population was concentrated the Central Radio Association was out in the "Wild West" well OK maybe it wasn't totally wild in the early 1900's it was far less populated ....
+It was a active organization of experimenters interested in the NEW invention, RADIO Fact: in July 1915 the ARRL the first QST was still 7 months from publication .

 There was a lot of "arcing" and "sparking" going on out in the midwest.